 - Protein: while you can use any or a combination of beef, chicken, or pork, in order to save some time, I used cooked frozen shrimp which are already peeled and cleaned.

-*See the recipe card below for ingredient quantities and full written instructions on how to make Pancit Canton Noodles.
+*See the recipe card below for ingredient quantities and full written instructions on how to make Filipino Pancit Canton Noodles.

-Where Can I Buy Canton Noodles
+Where To Buy Filipino Noodles

 With the popularity of Asian foods, you can find Pancit Canton Noodles in the Asian aisle of your local grocery store.
 I found some at Woodman’s and I’ve also seen them at Jewel or Mariano’s.
 Amazon also carries them.
 This is the brand I use.